 The automotive aftermarket industry includes all products and services purchased for light and heavy-duty vehicles after the original sale.
-The total size of the automotive aftermarket is estimated to be approximately \$296 billion, according to The Auto Care Association.
-This market is made up of four segments: labor share of professional service provider sales, auto parts share of professional service provider sales.
-O'Reilly's addressable market within this industry is approximately \$93 billion, which includes the auto parts share of professional service provider sales at wholesale and DIY sales at retail.
+The total size of the automotive aftermarket is estimated to be approximately \$297 billion, according to The Auto Care Association.
+This market is made up of four segments: labor share of professional service provider sales, auto parts share of professional service provider sales, DIY sales and tire sales.
+We estimate that O'Reilly's addressable market within this industry is approximately \$90 billion to \$100 billion, which includes the auto parts share of professional service provider sales at wholesale and DIY sales at retail.
 We do not sell tires or perform for-fee automotive repairs or installations.